Sponsored by Wholesale Warranties

 For motorhome owners, coverage while driving the RV is going to already be built into whatever policy you procure.
 For those pulling a travel trailer or 5th wheel it gets a tad more complicated.

-If your automobile or truck insurance and your RV insurance are not from the same carrier, you need to ensure that you haven’t opened any doors to finger pointing that can leave you in the middle and unprotected in case of an accident.
+What if your automobile or truck insurance and your RV insurance are not from the same carrier?
+Ensure that you haven’t opened any doors to finger pointing.
+This can leave you unprotected in case of an accident.

 Of course in either case, there will be a liability component aimed at protecting the other driver and their property.